blog

 Common Complications From Injectables Abroad

-Patients returning from cosmetic tourism may present with a range of concerns, including
+Patients returning from cosmetic tourism may present with a range of concerns.
+These include:

 • migrated lip filler